2 injured after floor collapses at Alabama School for the Deaf and Blind - NewsBreak

 2 injured after floor collapses at Alabama School for the Deaf and Blind

-TALLADEGA, Ala. ( WIAT ) — A floor collapse at the Alabama School for the Deaf and Blind in Talladega left two employees injured Wednesday morning.
+TALLADEGA, Ala. ( WIAT ) — A floor collapse at the Alabama School for the Deaf and Blind in Talladega left two employees injured Wednesday morning.15-year-old killed in Anniston shooting after argument, teen suspect arrested

 The two people injured were not trapped in the wreckage and were transported to a local hospital.
 No students were injured in the incident, according to a spokesperson with the school.